How to Set Up a Shopify Store in 9 Steps

 Click Customize theme from your Shopify dashboard to access free themes, purchase a theme, or upload a theme.

-Once you find one you like, you can click Try theme to test it out before purchasing and adding to your site.
+Once you find one you like, click Try theme to test it before purchasing and adding it to your site.
+Do note, though, that you need to be on a paid plan to be able to do so.
 If you like the theme, select Buy theme (Add theme if it’s free) to apply it to your Shopify store.

 When choosing a theme, consider the following: